DeanHyde/vim-profile/README.md

 # vim-profile

-To setup, clone repo to home directory.
-Once done, create a soft link between `.vim/.vimrc` and `~/.vimrc` using:
+To setup, simply clone the repo to your home directory.
+Once it's cloned, create a soft link between `.vim/.vimrc` and `~/.vimrc` using the following command:

 `ln -s .vim/.vimrc ~/.vimrc`